pearsonkyle/Unity-Variational-Autoencoder/README.md

 Make sure in the build_decoder function the layers have names so that we can reference them from the tensorflow graph.

 ### Training on fonts
-A deeper VAE was trained on hieroglyphs generated from a font
+A deep VAE was trained on hieroglyphs generated from a font

 ![](https://github.com/pearsonkyle/Unity-Variational-Autoencoder/blob/master/vae_hieroglyph.gif)